dillondesilva/neurospike/neurospikelib/README.md

 # Neurospikelib

-Neurospikelib is a simple and evolving spiking neuron computation library.
+Neurospikelib is a simple and evolving neural computation library.
 It is utilised by applications we develop and can also be used as a standalone Python library.

 ## 🔮 Roadmap